realgoodresearch/GazaNowPop/README.md

 This source code cannot be shared publicly.
 It can only be shared bilateraly on a case-by-case basis with assurance of upholding the highest standards of data responsibility, including data protection.
 Please contact the Site Management Cluster and/or the Assessment and Information Management Working Group (AIMWG) for access approval.
 The [repository admin](mailto:info@realgoodresearch.com) can then provide access for individual approved GitHub users.

 # Acknowledgements
-This work was funded through the UN humanitarian fund for Gaza via [Acted](https://www.acted.org/) and [Oxford University Innovation](https://innovation.ox.ac.uk/).
+This work was funded through the UN humanitarian fund for Gaza via [Acted](https://www.acted.org/) and the Site Management Cluster.

 # Author
 Douglas R. Leasure, PhD.